 Wherever you fall in the spectrum this Mother’s Day, the one thing we have in common is the grace of God in Jesus.
 Grace for the abused.
 Grace for the parental failure.
 Grace for the infertile.
 Grace for the ungrateful.
 Even grace for those who think they did a good job and take pride in it.
 Actually, even parental victories are the results of God’s enabling grace.

 Truth be told, there is only one perfect parent and only one perfect child.
 It is that now-grown, crucified and resurrected child, Jesus, in whom we find the grace we need to face both the joys and sorrows of Mother’s Day.
-So as we gather tomorrow, let’s remember that we come before a God who is eager to meet us where we are and give us the grace that each of us need.
+So as we gather on Sunday, let’s remember that we come before a God who is eager to meet us where we are and give us the grace that each of us need.
 After all, as we say all the time, grace changes everything.